 To celebrate Swallowing Awareness Day, RCSLT, Care Inspectorate Scotland and Scottish Care announced publication of jointly endorsed new guidance on supporting people with eating, drinking and swallowing difficulties in Scotland.
-Download the guidance here.
-The guidance highlights:
+Download the guidance (PDF) to learn more about:

-- helps inspectors identify signs where a care service’s practice can be better and support them to improve
+- signs to help inspectors identify where care services can improve and support them to do this.

 - support care providers to better understand and implement good quality care.